hfuller/igame/README.md

-igame
+iGame
 =====

-Port of Nelson Gatlin's "Game" to HTML, JS, CSS
+Port of Nelson Gatlin's "Game" to HTML, JS, CSS.

+Currently slightly NSFW, and not that good.